 Lastly, there is the matter of the third and very unknown project called Airbus NSR or the New Short-Range project.
 This aircraft is supposed to be in development to replace the A320 family and usher in a new era of aircraft by 2030 – but with the A220 nipping at the heels of the small plane market, it is unlikely airbus is keen open a third product line.

-Thanks so much for watching today’s video!
+Thank you so much for sticking by today!
 If you enjoyed this perspective on the Airbus small plane problem, then I’d love for you to comment down below; also, let me know of any ideas you have for a future Found and Explained video!